Titration of Citric Acid in Juice by Acid/Base Titration

 Note: If the excess volume of NaOH was withdrawn from the burette beyond the endpoint, the color of the sample in the flask will turn into an intense pink color due to the high basicity as shown in Figure 1c.

-Determination of the concentration of citric acid in apple juice sample through acid base titration of the tested sample using phenolphthalein indicator.
+Determination of the concentration of citric acid in apple juice sample through titration of citric acid of the tested sample using phenolphthalein indicator, where titration of citric acid in juice provides accurate quantitative analysis.

 Trusted by Leading Universities & Institutions